DispatchMe/slate/source/index.html.md

 email | string | Y | Y |
 logo_token | string | N | Y | Token for organization's logo in our [file system](#files-photos)

+## Deduplication

+Whenever an attempt to create an organization via a POST request is made, we attempt to match it to an existing one.
+If that match is successful, the request will not result in the creation of an organization, and instead will receive a response containing the data of the matched organization.
+Currently, the recommended way to programmatically determine whether you have received an existing or new organization in the response is to check how recent the `created_at` timestamp in the response is.

+* This matching occurs when at least 2 out of the 4 following fields have been matched:
+  * `name`
+  * `address`
+  * `phone_number`
+  * `email`

+### Bypassing Deduplication

+When creating an organization via `POST /v3/organizations`, if you provide an additional `boolean` parameter on the organization payload called `always_create` and set it to `true`, the POST request will always result in a new organization's creation.
+This will ignore all functionality we have by default surrounding deduplication, meaning, matching your request body to an existing organization in the database.

 ## Create an Organization

 > Request